SEONHOK/MaxLinearReg/README.md

   noisy=noisy_list{1};
   cases=cases_list{2};

 Iterative_AR_maxlinear_constraint.m: Contains the code for iterative Anchored regression as described in Algorithm 1.
 To run the anchored regression, set MaxIter = 1.

 AMalgorithm_linear.m: Contains the code for alternating minimization for max-linear regression by Ghosh et al. ([IEEE Xplore](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9627154)).

-AMalgorithm_LAD.m : Contains the code for alternating minimization for the LAD formulation.
+AMalgorithm_LAD.m: Contains the code for alternating minimization for the LAD formulation.

 # Contact Information